healthlocker/healthlocker/README.md

 This will take a few minutes to set up but once it is complete you will be able to visit [`localhost:4000`](http://localhost:4000) from your browser and checkout the [styleguide](http://localhost:4000/components).

+You will not be able to access any data from the ePJS database

 More instructions on how to use vagrant can be found [here](https://github.com/dwyl/learn-vagrant)